Cheryl Reeve: Minnesota Lynx head coach

 Reeve took her team back to the playoffs in her third year.
 The team qualified for the playoffs after just 21 games, the fastest in franchise history.
 Reeve became the winningest coach in Lynx franchise history on August 26, 2012, with a win over the Atlanta Dream.
 The Lynx went on to lose to the Indiana Fever in the WNBA Finals.

 In 2013, Reeve and her staff coached the WNBA Western Conference All-Star Team, as the Lynx had won the conference championship the previous year.
 Reeve's squad included four Lynx players: Seimone Augustus, Maya Moore, Rebekkah Brunson, and Lindsay Whalen.
 Reeve's team ended up winning the game, 102–98.
 Reeve's team then swept through the playoffs, going 7–0 en route to their second championship under her leadership.

 Reeve is the most successful coach in franchise history, both in terms of the number of games won and winning percentage, and also has the highest winning percentage in WNBA history.
 She won her 100th regular season game on June 2, 2014, in a victory over the San Antonio Stars.
 She won her 31st postseason game on September 30, 2016, in a semi-final victory over the Phoenix Mercury, to move into first place in WNBA history in playoff wins.

 In December 2017, Reeve was also promoted to the Lynx General Manager position.
-With her 2022 contract extension, Reeve moved from the general manager position to president of basketball operations.
+With her 2022 contract extension, Reeve was elevated from the general manager position to president of basketball operations.

 Throughout her tenure, Reeve has won many accolades for her coaching.
 She was named WNBA Coach of the Year in 2011, 2016, 2020, and 2024.
 She was named the AP coach of the year in 2020 and 2024.
 Additionally, she was inducted into the Minnesota Sports Hall of Fame as part of the Class of 2023.
+She was inducted into the Women's Basketball Hall of Fame on June 27, 2026.
+On July 8, 2026, the Lynx win against the Connecticut Sun gave Reeve her record-setting 380th coaching win in the league, surpassing Mike Thibault.
+On July 9, 2026, she was announced as one of the All-Star head coaches for her fifth time.